Designing the Perfect Diamond Halo Engagement Ring

-Here at Dana Walden, we specialize in ultra-thin, micro-pavé settings with an airy look.
-As veteran designers of handmade jewelry, co-founders and designers Dana Walden Chin and Radika Chin are designing and creating beautiful halos every single day.
+Here at Dana Walden, we specialize in ultra-thin, micro-pavé settings with a a light, airy look.
+As veteran designers of handmade jewelry, co-founders and designers Dana Walden Chin and Radika Chin create beautiful halos every single day.

 Dana Walden Studio masterfully creates halos around colored sapphires and colored diamonds, too.
-The extra white flash & sparkle elevates designs and make large rings seem beautifully light and balanced.
-Our LINZA (currently sold out, but there will be a new one in the studio soon), JANIE, and the brand-new SHIVANA are some examples of this.
+The extra white flash & sparkle elevates designs and make large rings appear beautifully light and balanced.
+Our LINZA, JANIE, and the brand-new SHIVANA are some examples of this.